A Broader View of Thompson Sampling: Online Optimization Form

-The study of the relationship between a metric variable and a dichotomous variable dates back to \cite{pearson1909new}, and the ``biserial'' covariance has a well-known expression; see, e.g., \cite{lev1949point}. \begin{proposition}[Covariance factorization] If $\var_{\pi_t}\Lambda=0$, then $\cov_{\pi_t}(\Delta,\Lambda)=0$.
+The study of the relationship between a metric (continuous) variable and a dichotomous (binary) variable dates back to \cite{pearson1909new}, and their ``biserial'' covariance admits a well-known expression; see, e.g., \cite{lev1949point}. \begin{proposition}[Covariance factorization] If $\var_{\pi_t}\Lambda=0$, then $\cov_{\pi_t}(\Delta,\Lambda)=0$.
 Otherwise,

-\end{proposition} Recall that the regularizer in the online optimization form \eqref{optimal_online_x_equation} should measure the remaining uncertainty (about which arm is better) in the same unit as the reward, so that it can adaptively regularize greediness while keeping the online objective dimensionally homogeneous.
-This requirement is met by the regularizer of Thompson Sampling.
-In the factorization of $\cov_{\pi_t}(\Delta,\Lambda)$, the unit-less variance $\var_{\pi_t}\Lambda$ captures the uncertainty in identifying the optimal arm, and it is converted into the reward scale by an interesting notion of regret, namely the average of two terms: the expected regret from pulling arm 2 conditional on arm 1 being better, and the expected regret from pulling arm 1 conditional on arm 2 being better.

-Typically, an online objective consists of three components: a loss term, a regularization term, and a parameter that balances the two (Lagrange multiplier).
-In Theorem \ref{TS_theorem}, the multiplier is $1$.
-A natural question is whether Thompson Sampling can be improved by adjusting this multiplier.
-The answer is no. \begin{proposition}[Incomplete learning] For each $\lambda\neq1$, there exists a prior under which the policy

-suffers from incomplete learning, i.e., it fully commits to one arm while the other still has a chance of being better. \end{proposition} To conclude this section, we present a new description of Thompson Sampling in the language of online optimization.
-At each round, Thompson Sampling minimizes the instantaneous squared regret adaptively regularized by the biserial covariance. \begin{itemize} \item The loss term (squared regret) corresponds to the faithful stationarization. \item The linear regularization format is determined by the stationary Bellman equation. \item The regularizer $\tilde{\nu}$ measures the remaining uncertainty in the same unit as the reward. \item The Lagrange multiplier must be $1$ to avoid incomplete learning. \end{itemize} \begin{remark} Note that Information-Directed Sampling (IDS) \citep{russo2014learningIDS} is also $\mathcal{R}^2$-driven and follows the online optimization form \eqref{optimal_online_x_equation}